Secret document for job hunting/career changes for non-major developers who spent 30 million won

 I couldn't find any interest in the major I chose based on my grades, and the future felt so bleak.

-However, because I felt a lack of money since I was young, I vaguely wanted to earn a lot of money and become rich.
+However, because I had felt a lack of money since I was young, I vaguely wanted to earn a lot of money and become rich.

 The process of turning ideas into reality and seeing them with my own eyes was truly fun.